 Applicants are strongly encouraged to partner with community agencies, civic groups, educational organizations, local governments, and media outlets.
 Educational institutions such as high schools, community colleges, and universities may contribute to programming.
-Local newspapers, cable access TV, and radio may support your marketing and communications plan.
-Your partners should be identified as members of the project team.
+Local newspapers, cable access TV, and radio stations may support your marketing and communications plan.
+Your partners should be represented on the project team.

 Are there any required materials that must be integrated into my project plan?

 Yes.
-The FINRA Investor Education Foundation has created investor education content modules that are required to be used in this project.
+The FINRA Investor Education Foundation has created investor education content modules that are required to be used in your proposed project.
 Available at no cost, these materials are unbiased and free of commercial endorsements.
 Grantees should plan to use the modules in whole or in part and in electronic or print formats.
+They may be used in any number of ways to meet the needs of your project.
+For example, you may use them as workshop handouts, to create brochures, or to add content to your project web pages.
 Additional products created by other FINRA Investor Education Foundation funded nonprofit organizations are also available free and may be used in your project.